Rupakpoddar/WibleCodeTemplate/README.md

 ## Unleash the Power of DIY Technology.

-Welcome to Wible, an innovative app that empowers you to harness the full potential of BLE (Bluetooth Low Energy) and WiFi on your Android and iOS devices.
-With Wible, you can connect to popular BLE-based microcontrollers and modules, as well as control devices over WiFi, transforming your smartphone into a powerful wireless serial monitor, versatile control unit, and now, a wireless HID interface for your DIY projects and more.
+Welcome to Wible — an innovative app that empowers you to harness the full potential of BLE (Bluetooth Low Energy) and WiFi on your Android and iOS devices.
+With Wible, you can connect to popular BLE-based microcontrollers and modules, control devices over WiFi, and even perform blazing-fast OTA firmware updates over BLE.
+Transform your smartphone into a powerful wireless serial monitor, a versatile control unit, a wireless HID interface, and now, a mobile firmware flashing tool for your DIY hardware projects.

 ### 🚀 **Key Features**